 As a blockchain-powered network, Helium uses on-chain accounts to protect Hotspots and Tokens.
 An account is an abstraction for a cryptographic key which consists of two parts — a public key and a private key.
-This approach of having two keys is known as public key cryptography which is a widely used cryptographic system.
+This approach of having two keys is known as public key cryptography which is a widely used cryptographic system in blockchains.
 Users new to web3 are likely accustomed to usernames and passwords as authentication methods.
-Web3 projects like Helium replace traditional logins with private and public keys.
+Web3 projects such as Helium replace traditional logins with private and public keys.

 Diving into Crypto Wallets

 A crypto wallet operates as a custodian for the public and private cryptographic keys.
 Wallets enable users to transmit, obtain, and oversee cryptocurrency ownership.
 These wallets can be as varied as directories on a computer, physical paper codes, or exclusive hardware devices.
 A host of apps and software solutions also present a streamlined process for wallet creation and maintenance.

 The Helium Foundation maintains the Helium Wallet App, which is specifically catered to the needs of the Helium Network.
 However, as a Solana-native token, Helium is accessible through any Solana-enabled wallet.

 As the names imply, there is a distinction between the different keys that are generated when creating a new Helium account, or any other web3 account for that matter.
 The distinction between these keys is important to understand.

 The public key is your 'calling card' on the blockchain.
 Anyone with it can view token balances, Hotspots, and any associated history of these entities.
 The public key is the address that can be shared.

 For purposes of security, the public key cannot be used to determine the private key.

 For Helium and other projects on Solana, public keys are strings of letters and numbers that look

 likely to be keys on the old Helium blockchain.
 Double-check these addresses using the